axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 If the content can fit in any existing top-level category, it should belong in that existing top-level category.

-* Top-level categories are equally important to one another, except for [Developers](./developers/portal.mdx), which contains only one page.
-* Most top-level categories have an auto-generated layout with a brief introduction at the top and the list of doc cards that represent the categories and pages inside that top-level category.
+Most top-level categories have an auto-generated layout with a brief introduction at the top and the list of doc cards that represent the categories and pages inside that top-level category.
 There are exceptions, however.
-For example, the [Node operators](./node-operators/index.mdx) category is a manually written page, where doc cards are displayed using a custom helper, and organized into sections using headings.
+For example, the [Validators](./validators/index.mdx) category is a manually written page, where doc cards are displayed using a custom helper, and organized into sections using headings.

 #### Category